 Nitesh Shah, Director, Research, WisdomTree

-Source: WisdomTree, Bloomberg.
-01/06/1990 to 14/07/2020.
-Data based on London Bullion Market Association PM prices. sd is the number of standard deviations away from the average.
-Historical performance is not an indication of future performance and any investments may go down in value.
+Source: Bloomberg.
+Data from 01 September 2010 to 01 September 2020.
+Historical performance is not an indication of future performance and any investments may go down in value

 With such a wide price differential between platinum and palladium, it’s a natural question to ask if platinum can be substituted for palladium?
 Industry experts including Johnson Matthey, believe there is some limited scope for substitution.
 Not necessarily in gasoline cars but more in terms of substituting out palladium in diesel cars with higher loadings of platinum.
 However, auto manufacturers are notoriously secretive about their technologies which makes it difficult to comment on what scale this will occur.
 In addition, it is rumoured that auto manufacturers are using their scarce engineers to develop electric vehicles and so auto manufacturers are averse to divert them to PGM substitution projects.

 While globally more passenger cars use gasoline than diesel, trucks generally use more diesel.
 Emission standards for trucks are tightening.
 Notably in India the government has tightened regulations to broadly match European standards in 20205.
 China will implement similar standards phased between 2021 and 2023.
 This is likely to be a strong catalyst for platinum demand.

 Passenger car sales had fallen hard during the COVID-19 pandemic, but as lockdown conditions ease, car sales appear to be rebounding strongly in China, Europe, and US (see figure 03 below).
 China and US are predominantly gasoline markets so the rebound in sales there mainly helps boost palladium prices.
 The rebound in European car sales should also help platinum prices.